-At this point, as a prospective birth mother, you may be wondering if your relationship with the father of the baby will make adoption impossible.
+At this point, you may be wondering if your relationship with the father of the baby will make adoption impossible.
 But, no matter your situation, adoption may still be an option for you and your baby.
 Over our 25 years of work, American Adoptions has guided women in all kinds of relationships with the father of the baby.

 Sometimes, prospective birth fathers are uninvolved or unknown.
 If you don’t know who the father is, that’s okay.
 You can still choose adoption when the father is unknown in Arkansas.

 Other times, prospective birth fathers are known and unsupportive.
 This can be tricky, but adoption can still be possible in this situation, too.

 There are also instances when the prospective birth father is known, involved and supportive.
 This is ideal for everyone involved.
 If you are a prospective birth father, you have the opportunity to support the mother of the baby when she is making one of the most difficult choices in her life.
 You may be surprised to know that supportive birth fathers can be one the most important and helpful people in this whole process.